Alain Sylvain, Founder of Sylvain Labs

 How essential is the C-Suite vs. individuals within the organization?

 - Both perspectives are important.
 Low appetite for risk.
 Can you create a culture of innovation where all ideas are valid

 - Create an open culture of ideas.
 Enable people’s side hustles to thrive.

 - Acceptance of failure.
 Pull out what worked.
 Fear of risk is internal perception.
 The test is in the marketplace.

-For more information or to connect with Alain, check out sylvainlabs.com
+For more information about Sylvain labs or to connect with Alain, check out sylvainlabs.com

-If you enjoyed this podcast, you might also enjoy:
+If you enjoy this podcast, you might also enjoy: